5 Small Changes That Can Help You Eat Healthier

 I’m willing to bet (if you really stop and think about it) that weight loss isn’t the only way to achieve whatever you’re aiming for in the coming year.
-Doctor-mandated weight loss aside, most of us don’t really want to be a certain number or size in 2020.
+Doctor-mandated weight loss aside, most of us don’t really want to be a certain number or size.
 What we truly want is to be happy, healthy, or more confident — and we believe that losing weight will help us feel that way.

 Spoiler alert: losing weight doesn’t guarantee any of those things.
 I know because I’ve been there.
 I lost more than 40 pounds when I was in my mid-twenties through a combination of very strict dieting and daily workouts.
 And while I did need to drop a few to reach a healthy body weight I certainly didn’t need to lose as much as I did.
 This became painfully obvious when I realized that I was going to have to adhere to a restrictive diet and skip so many things that made me happy (read: bread, cheese and peanut butter-filled chocolates) in order to maintain my new weight.

 Luckily, I found some balance.
 I learned that being consistent with a few small lifestyle changes could help me stay healthy and give me the freedom to enjoy outings with friends and family or time spent around the table.